NikV/WTGPL/README.md

 # WTGPL

 What the Goat Public License.
 A simple new license fo your open source project.
+Very much compatible with the GPL.